What else can I do?

 Give to Native groups when you work and travel.
 Look for other opportunities to resource Native groups in NYC.

-Join an ally group
+Join or create an ally group

 Start a project like this where you have roots